-Trade ideas and analysis focusing on e-mini, commodities, crude oil, natural gas, gold, silver, coffee and the indexes.
-We work hard to help you find low risk set ups while keeping your emotions out of your trading.
+Trade ideas and analysis for e-mini, commodities, crude oil, natural gas, gold, silver, coffee, the indexes and your retirement.
+We'll help you find low risk set ups that keep your emotions out of your trading.

 I pointed out that famed market guru Bruce Krasting noted a tendency of companies to pay dividends from debt.
 He wrote: "These are referred to as Dividend Deals.
 The borrower takes on new debt in order to pay a stock dividend to common shareholders.
 (I prefer to see dividends paid from cash flow from operations, not new debt.)"

 I then made a big and frankly pretty stupid mistake with reference to an example of such a company.
 I talked about Seadrill (NYSE: SDRL), a deep sea driller that pays a substantial dividend with a high level of debt.
 But I then incorrectly pointed out that Seadrill pays out MORE in dividends than it makes in earnings.
 I made a mistake of not really digging through the relevant SEC reports to double check my premise.

 In hindsight using SDRL as an example of a debt funded dividend payer wasn't the right choice.
 The metric I was looking at was the company's dividend payout ratio, which based on EPS looks tenuous at best.
 But as some readers have suggested, a look at cash flow suggests the dividend is more reliable.

 One of the keys to Seadrill's dividend success in the future is that the debt to fund expansion of new rigs appears to promise continued growth and sustainable cash flows.
 This debt vs. growth conversation gets into a broader discussion than I had intended with the article so I won't get into the details.